fjulian/kdl_parser/README.md

 - Done
   - [x] Define scene for symbol learning (table, cup, box, cupboard with drawers, ...)
   - [x] Implement grasping skill
+  - [x] Instances of the robot arm class are distributed over multiple threads/processes.
+Therefore, variables are not carried over, which breaks the robot's behavior in some cases.
+Need to find a solution to have the robot class in a single thread only OR make the class state-less.

 ## Setup Instructions